MyHomeMyData/E3onCAN/README.md

 # E3onCAN
 * Grab live data on CAN bus of Viessmann E3 series, e.g. Vitocharge VX3, Vitocal 250
-* Grab live data on CAN bus of Viessmann energy meter E380 CA
+* Grab live data on CAN bus of Viessmann energy meter E380 CA (up to two devices)
 * Only read operations are done on CAN bus.
 No write operations are possible.
-* Decode raw data to physical units for many datapoints
+* Decode raw data to physical units for many data points
 * Optionally send data via MQTT
 * Tested so far on external CAN bus of Vitocal 250 connected to Vitocharge VX3 and for E380
 * Processing of candumps instead of live data possible